Airlines hiring flight attendants? It’s what every flight attendant hopeful searches for...

 Now while I can’t promise that I am the conduit to all airlines hiring flight attendants, I can promise you that this web site is full of a lot of great info that I think will answer a lot of questions for you and I am happy to field any questions that you may have.
 If you want to contact me please remember that I fly internationally so it may take up to 48 hours or so to return your contact.

 By the way, if you come across a site offering online learning Diploma’s for Flight Attendants check back with this site because having looked at the course syllabus while doing research for this web page I can tell you that you’ll get 8/10ths of it for free right on this site.
 Not only will you get it here for free but you’ll save yourself more than $200!

-You’ll also find a growing list of free downloads here too that will build your knowledge base and give you a good understanding of what’s out there in the world of aviation with lots of links to even more information.
-However if you feel your ready to jump straight in to get your flying career up and going right now check out
+You’ll find loads of stuff here that will build your knowledge base and give you a good understanding of what’s out there in the world of aviation with lots of links to even more information.

 More information on airlines and Flight Attendant jobs and career availability with every other airline on this web site (plus others) can be viewed via our facebook page from post to post as news becomes available.